-The magnitude of this eruption is quite hard to realize but comparisons to others outline a rough picture.
+The magnitude of this eruption is quite hard to know in detail, but comparisons to others outline a rough picture.
 It was a colossal eruption, not even close to the famous eruption of Vesuvius in 79 AD, and it started a sequence of events noticeable from almost every corner of the world!
 The energy of the explosion could be roughly measured to 40 atomic bombs exploding simultaneously.
 The amount of ash escaped in the Earth's atmosphere caused an immediate drop in the globe's temperature and even changed the color of the sky.
 The immediate consequence was the massive tsunamis that swept the lands of the Aegean.
 The biggest hit was taken by Crete due to the absence of an island in between to reduce the speed of the waves.
-The entire north side of Crete was hit by enormous waves, destroying everything for miles.
+The entire north side of Crete was hit by enormous waves, destroying miles of land.
 This event, along with the deposition of volcanic ash poisoning the ground and burning the crops, signified the end of the mighty Minoan civilization.

 Reconstruction of Akrotiri settlement - credits: www.7reasons.net